danielpi/SwiftMatrix/README.md

 - I've had a pretty good go at implementing a matrix class with generics.
 It hasn't worked out very well though.
 I think it is more important for the library to specialise on each of the most common data types.
 The underlying Accelerate library does this so I don't think I can take advantage of it without also being specific.
 It would be good if this library could use operator overloading though so that you can not have to worry about your data types (as much as possible).
 - How to handle equality of floating point numbers in Swift.
 - I noticed that there are some commands in vDSP that combine several steps in a single command (Transpose and Multiply).
 It could be interesting having a range of operators that expose this functionality.
 So if we have * an ' for multiply and transpose then we could have A'*B, A*'B and A'*'B to group the multiply and transposes into a single function call.
+- Makes some sense to have effectively two groups of functions for each task.
+One group is dedicated to doing things in the most Swift like manner which means, Named parameters... .
+The other group is dedicated to writing mathematical notation as concisely as possible.
+I've always disliked matlab's overly concise notation however I can now see its benefits.
+It is a lot better than Numpy's verbose (and not particularly clear) syntax in my opinion.
+As an example "let C = ones(3,5)" and "Let A = Matrix(rows:3, cols:5, repeatedValue:1.0)"

 ## Stages